Marjut Rolig

-Marjut Rolig (née Lukkarinen; born 4 February 1966 in Lohja) is a Finnish former cross-country skier who competed during the early 1990s.
+Marjut Rolig (née Lukkarinen; born 4 February 1966) is a Finnish former cross-country skier who competed during the early 1990s.
 She won two medals at the 1992 Winter Olympics in Albertville with a gold in the 5 km and a silver in the 15 km.

 Rolig also won a bronze in the 15 km at the 1993 FIS Nordic World Ski Championships as well.
 She also won an FIS Race at 5 km in Finland in 1993.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).